linw0724-linnet/ubuntu-server-setup/dckr_srvr_deluge/readme.md

 sudo mkdir -p /opt/delugeserver/config
 ```
 > [!NOTE]
-> Complete folder is for storage of completed torrents.<br>
+> `complete` folder is for storage of completed torrents.
+>
-> Incomplete folder is for storage of torrents that are in progress.<br>
+> `incomplete` folder is for storage of torrents that are in progress.
+>
-> Queue folder is for storage of `.torrent` files that need to be loaded to the torrent queue.<br>
+> `queue` folder is for storage of `.torrent` files that need to be loaded to the torrent queue.
+>
-> Torrents folder is for storage of `.torrent` files that are already loaded to the torrent queue.
+> `torrents` folder is for storage of `.torrent` files that are already loaded to the torrent queue.
-* Enter Deluge Server directory:
+* `Enter Deluge Server directory:
 ```
 cd /opt/delugeserver
 ```